gssi-uvigo/Plethora/README.md

 bs4==0.0.1
 spacy==2.1.4

-To install a package:
+To install a package (if you have pip3 installed):

-pip
+pip3 install package (to install a new package) or pip3 install --upgrade package (to upgrade an existing package)